ethantkoenig/lotsoffiles2/bible/kt/clothed/01.md

 * In the same way that clothing is external to your body and is visible to all, when you are "clothed" with a certain character quality, others can readily see it.
 To "clothe yourself with kindness" means to let your actions be so characterized by kindness that it is easily seen by everyone.
 * To be "clothed with power from on high" means to have power given to you.
-* This term is also used to express negative experiences, such as "clothed with shame" or "clothed with terror"
+* This term is also used to express negative experiences, such as "clothed with shame" or "clothed with terror."

 ## Translation Suggestions: ##